OrdnanceSurvey/openspace-ios-sdk/README.md

 Issues
 --------

-For any issues relating to developing with the SDK, obtaining API keys or service problems, please email osopenspace@ordnancesurvey.co.uk
+For any issues relating to developing with the SDK, obtaining API keys or service problems, please email osopenspacepro@ordnancesurvey.co.uk

-License
+Licence
 -------

 The Ordnance Survey iOS SDK is protected by © Crown copyright – Ordnance